CHNZYX/Auto_Simulated_Universe/README_ENG.md

 If you're experiencing issues like excessive/inadequate camera rotation leading to getting lost, it might be due to calibration.
 You can manually calibrate as follows:

-Enter the game and teleport your character to the office in the Black Tower.
+Enter the game and teleport your character to Herta's office.
 Then, double-click `align.bat` and wait for the camera to rotate/character to spin in place.

 If `align.bat` crashes, you can try using the command line:
 ```plaintext